Merey27/Responsive-web-page/README.md

-## Building Responsive Web Application
+## Building Responsive Web Application from Scratch Using React (Hooks, Firebase)